Skip to main content

 • contactPolicyIds — Array of policy IDs when mode is "selected"

 Delegates to another Decision Flow as a sub-pipeline.
-Useful for reusable filtering or qualification logic.
+Useful for reusable filtering, qualification logic, or secondary scoring.Config:

 • flowId — The target Decision Flow to call